abdulaziz-alhassan/ML/README.md

-In this lab i created a github account and my first reposetory for this course and learnd more about git and github and how to link them a code editor
+In this lab i downloaded git and created a github account and my first reposetory for this course and learnd more about git and github and how to link them to visual studio code